 7. Coordination and Management Key indicators (OVI) and targets Expected results (ER) Output Indicators 7.1.
 Coordination Annual plan Annual report Recruitments Trainings Project website Fliers, stand New partners, synergies and projects 7.2.
-Management Number of trainees in Belgium Number of qualitative trainings, workshops, symposia, projects, awareness campaigns and functioning CHM websites in developing countries Audit Paperwork Functional computers, equipment (servers) Activities 7.1.1. preparation of the year programme and preparation of the annual report7.1.2.
-Human resources and internal capacities

-- 7.1.3.
-Communication with direction of RBINS, DGD and other stakeholders and visibility - 7.1.4.
-Prospection for synergies, partners, projects and external funding - 7.1.5. motivation, support and incitement of staff to reach targets within strategy and activity programme including midterm evaluation and general coordination - 7.2.1. organisation of the mobility of the trainees to Belgium - 7.2.2. financial management - 7.2.3. administration - 7.2.4.
+Management Number of trainees in Belgium Number of qualitative trainings, workshops, symposia, projects, awareness campaigns and functioning CHM websites in developing countries Audit Paperwork Functional computers, equipment (servers) Activities 7.1.1. preparation of the year programme and preparation of the annual report 7.1.2.
+Human resources and internal capacities 7.1.3.
+Communication with direction of RBINS, DGD and other stakeholders and visibility 7.1.4.
+Prospection for synergies, partners, projects and external funding 7.1.5. motivation, support and incitement of staff to reach targets within strategy and activity programme including mid-term evaluation and general coordination 7.2.1. organisation of the mobility of the trainees to Belgium 7.2.3. administration 7.2.4.
 ICT